8 sustainable retail ideas to implement in your stores

 Companies including Kering, LVMH and Burberry have all launched hackathons, calling on developers, students and experts to help solve supply chain management and overproduction among other sustainability issues, and awarding prizes to the teams that come up with the best ideas.
 These hackathons have yielded surprising results, including a project for zero-waste packaging for wine and spirits, a process that turns grape seed waste into a cosmetics ingredient, and a concept for the trench coat of the future, a garment that can be adapted and customized for different stages of a customer’s life.

-With a growing number of consumers expressing interest in, and concern with sustainability, being green is not just an ethical choice for your retail brand – it is a smart business decision, too.
-If you need help figuring out how technology can help you in the path to sustainability, don’t hesitate to contact our experts.
+With a growing number of consumers expressing interest in, and concern with sustainability, being green is not just an ethical choice for your retail brand – it’s also a smart business decision.
+If you need help figuring out how technology can help you on the path to sustainability, don’t hesitate to contact our experts.